CDRH/orchid/docs/README.md

 # Orchid

-Orchid is a generator which can be used to create a new CDRH API template site.
-The new site can either connect to the endpoint for the entire API's contents, or point to an endpoint that only searches a specific collection's contents.
+Orchid is a multi-lingual Rails engine which handles common functionality across Rails apps which rely on the CDRH API.
+It includes a generator for configuring new Rails apps, which can primarily connect to the endpoint for the entire API's contents, or connect to an endpoint that only searches a specific collection's contents.
+Apps can also configure additional "sections" which use independent API configurations and search filtering UI, as well as the ability to granularly overrides templates without the need to copy or create additional Rails controllers.

 ## Contents